rmrk-team/evm/docs/RMRK/multiasset/IRMRKMultiAsset.md

 Used to grant permission to the user to manage token&#39;s assets.

-*This differs from transfer approvals, as approvals are not cleared when the approved party accepts or  rejects a asset, or sets asset priorities.
+*This differs from transfer approvals, as approvals are not cleared when the approved party accepts or  rejects an asset, or sets asset priorities.
 This approval is cleared on token transfer.Only a single account can be approved at a time, so approving the `0x0` address clears previous approvals.Requirements:  - The caller must own the token or be an approved operator.  - `tokenId` must exist.Emits an {ApprovalForAssets} event.*

 #### Parameters